 What is ANFA?

-The Agreement on Net Financial Assets (ANFA) is an agreement between the national central banks (NCBs) of the euro area and the European Central Bank (ECB), which together form the Eurosystem.
-The agreement sets rules and limits for holdings of financial assets which are related to national tasks of the NCBs.
-Such financial assets of national central banks can be related, for example, to the counterpart to their capital and accounting reserves or other specific liabilities, their foreign reserves and employee pension funds or they can be held for general investment purposes.
+The Agreement on Net Financial Assets (ANFA) is an agreement between the national central banks of the euro area and the European Central Bank (ECB), which together form the Eurosystem.
+The agreement sets rules and limits for holdings of financial assets which are related to national tasks of the national central banks.
+Such financial assets of national central banks include, for example, the counterpart to their capital and accounting reserves or other specific liabilities, their foreign reserves and employee pension funds or assets held for general investment purposes.

-Holding financial assets not relating to monetary policy is an integral part of the functions exercised by central banks in Europe, and precedes the euro.
+Holding financial assets not relating to monetary policy is an integral part of the functions exercised by central banks in Europe, and precedes the creation of the euro.
 When the monetary union was founded, governments decided to mutualise only those central bank functions and tasks that are necessary to conduct a single monetary policy for the whole euro area.
-At the same time, they decided to keep NCBs as independent institutions that can continue to perform national tasks provided that they do not interfere with the single monetary policy.
+At the same time, they decided to keep national central banks as independent institutions that can continue to perform national tasks provided that these tasks do not interfere with the single monetary policy.

 How does ANFA work?

 Every central bank holds assets that are not related to monetary policy.
 Monetary policy is set centrally by the Governing Council of the ECB for all countries of the euro area.
 When the Economic and Monetary Union was founded, governments set out in the European Treaty that tasks related to monetary policy would be transferred to the European level.
 Beyond monetary policy, the national central banks would be – and are – allowed to conduct national tasks.
 This principle is laid down in Article 14.4 of the Statute of the ESCB and of the ECB.

 In practice, the national central banks currently hold assets not related to monetary policy or the conduct of Eurosystem foreign exchange operations, such as:

 - investment portfolios, e.g. for staff pension funds;